Why Your Password is Not Enough and How MFA Can Help

 No longer are hackers trying to purely target large corporates or people in power, many individuals have found themselves in the crosshairs of hackers, making victims of everyone.

-It is because of this we want to talk about a little process known as 2-factor or multifactor authentication (MFA).
+It is because of this we want to talk about a couple of prevantitive measures known as 2-factor and multifactor authentication (MFA) that businesses can implement.

 Two-Factor Authentication (2FA) is readily available on almost every modern device and provides an extra layer of security.
 It is used to make sure that people trying to gain access to online accounts such as bank accounts or emails are who they say they are.

 Without two-factor authentication, a person would normally enter a username and password.
 But, with two-factor, they are prompted to enter one additional authentication method such as a Personal Identification Code, another password or even fingerprint.
 Furthermore, With multi-factor authentication, a person would be prompted to enter more than two additional authentication methods after entering your username and password.

 Realistically, you can come up with the most complex password in the world and change it regularly but this will not stop determined hackers from using hacking tools that look at lines of code and algorithms that may just by chance get the right combination of letters and numbers.
 This is not to say that proper password hygiene is bad, it is ideal to make a strong, unique password that you can easily remember, but you should not become complacent with just stopping there.